 \section{Comparison between Different Stopping Conditions}

 It is possible to find two stopping conditions in the literature regarding the LQW simulations.
-One of them is to monitor the success probability until its maximum is achieved~\cite{wong_lackadaisical_2d}, where success probability refers to the probability of measure a marked vertex (a solution to the search problem).
+One of them is to monitor the success probability until its maximum is achieved~\cite{wong_lackadaisical_2d}, where ``success probability" refers to the probability of measuring a marked vertex (a solution to the search problem).
 Here, we name this stopping condition as ``Marked Vertices".
-The other stopping condition is to monitor the inner product $|\langle \psi(t) | \psi(0) \rangle|$ until its minimum is achieved~\cite{nahimovs_lackadaisical}.
-However, as the convergence of those stopping conditions have not been compared yet, their interchangeability became an open question.
-Therefore, before conducting further experimental analysis of the LQW search algorithm, we verified here whether or not those conditions converge to the same points from equal initial settings.
+The other stopping condition found in the literature is to monitor the inner product $|\langle \psi(t) | \psi(0) \rangle|$ until its minimum is achieved~\cite{nahimovs_lackadaisical}.
+However, as the convergence of those stopping conditions has not been compared, their interchangeability became an open question.
+Therefore, before conducting further experimental analysis of the LQW search algorithm, we verified whether those conditions converge to the same points from equal initial settings.

-We made experiments using a setup equal to the one used in~\cite{nahimovs_lackadaisical}, i.e., a grid of $200$ x $200$ vertices with the $m$ solutions following the $M_m$ set.
+We conducted experiments using a setup equal to the one used in~\cite{nahimovs_lackadaisical}, i.e., a grid of $200$ x $200$ vertices with the $m$ solutions following the $M_m$ set.
 Constrained by this $M_m$ scheme, up to $20$ solutions can be placed in that space, since $M_{20} = \{(0,0), (0, 10), \ldots,(0, 180), (0, 190)\}$.
-Placing more than $20$ solutions in the $200$ x $200$ grid would require a organization other than the $M_m$ set to not extrapolate the grid limits.
+Placing more than $20$ solutions in the $200$ x $200$ grid would require an organization other than the $M_m$ set so that the grid limits would not be extrapolated.
 However, as we used the $M_m$ scheme, we made experiments with $1$, $5$, $10$, $15$ and $20$ solutions in the grid.

-As a result, the stopping conditions converged to the same points for $l = \frac{4m}{N}$.
-However, it is not the case for $l=\frac{4(m - \sqrt{m})}{N}$, as presented in Table~\ref{table:convergence-marked-vs-inner}, which contrasts the results obtained monitoring the marked vertices against the ones obtained monitoring the inner product $|\langle \psi (t)|\psi(0) \rangle |$.
+As a result, the stopping conditions converged to the same points for $l = \frac{4m}{N}$, suggesting that the stopping conditions are equivalent.
+However, it is not the case for $l=\frac{4(m - \sqrt{m})}{N}$.
+Table~\ref{table:convergence-marked-vs-inner} contrasts the results obtained for $l=\frac{4(m - \sqrt{m})}{N}$ when monitoring both the marked vertices and the inner product $|\langle \psi (t)|\psi(0) \rangle |$.
 As can be seen, the results tend to converge to the same points as $m$ increases.
-Nevertheless, the conditions were not equivalent because each one was satisfied at a different step $T$, which implied different final success probabilities $Pr$ as well.
-Also, monitoring the inner product $|\langle \psi (t)|\psi(0) \rangle |$ generated inferior success probabilities in all cases.
+Nevertheless, the conditions were not equivalent because each was satisfied at a different step $T$, which implied different final success probabilities $Pr$.
+Also, monitoring the inner product $|\langle \psi (t)|\psi(0) \rangle |$ generated lower success probabilities in all cases.